 -doptions Runs the diff routine with one of a subset of the standard UNIX diff options.
-See "Usage Notes" on page 96 for an option listing. -f Force the display of descriptions for restricted changelists.
+See "Usage Notes" on page 108 for an option listing. -f Force the display of descriptions for restricted changelists.
 This option requires admin permission. -0 If a changelist was renumbered on submit, and you know only the original changelist number, use -0 and the original changelist number to describe the changelist. -I Specifies that the changelist number is the Identity field of a changelist. -s Display a shortened output that excludes the files' diffs.

--S Display files shelved for the specified changelist, including diffs of those files against their previous depot revision.
+- S Display files shelved for the specified changelist, including diffs of those files against their previous depot revision. g-opts See "Global Options" on page 569.